Boris Johnson is expected to urge EU leaders this week to dismiss any proposals to block coronavirus vaccine exports to the UK.

 He may speak to other EU leaders over the coming days, the government source added.

-Speaking on Sky News’s Sophy Ridge On Sunday programme, Defence Secretary Ben Wallace told Sky News that any bid by the EU to block vaccine exports would be "counterproductive" and damage the bloc’s reputation globally.
+Speaking on Sky News’s Sophy Ridge On Sunday programme, Defence Secretary Ben Wallace said any bid by the EU to block vaccine exports would be "counterproductive" and damage the bloc’s reputation globally.

 He said: "If contracts and undertakings get broken, that is a very damaging thing to happen for a trading bloc which prides itself on the rule of law.